infosimples/deathbycaptcha/README.md

 *Parameters:*

-- `googlekey`: The Google key for the reCAPTCHA.
+- `googlekey`: the Google key for the reCAPTCHA.
-- `pageurl`: The URL of the page with the reCAPTCHA challenge.
+- `pageurl`: the URL of the page with the reCAPTCHA challenge.
-- `action`: The action name used by the CAPTCHA.
+- `action`: the action name used by the CAPTCHA.
 - `min_score`: optional parameter.
 The minimal score needed for the CAPTCHA resolution.
 Defaults to `0.3`.
 - `proxy`: optional parameter.
 Proxy URL and credentials (if any).
 - `proxytype`: optional parameter.
 Proxy connection protocol.